CoBrALab/MAGeTbrain/README.md

       displacement/   - .txt vertex displacement files for each subject, as <subject>_<obj>.txt
 ```

+## Segmentation

 ---

-**NOTE: MAGeT brain for segmentation can be found at:
+MAGeT brain for segmentation can be found at:
   - https://github.com/pipitone/MAGeTbrain/tree/simplified

-  The version in this branch is unstable and so you probably do not want to be
+**The version in this branch is unstable and so you probably do not want to be using it.**
-  using it.**

-## Segmentation
+---

-Given a set of labelled MR images (atlases) and unlabelled images (subjects),
-MAGeT produces a segmentation for each subject using a multi-atlas voting
-procedure based on a template library made up of images from the subject set.
+Given a set of labelled MR images (atlases) and unlabelled images (subjects), MAGeT produces a segmentation for each subject using a multi-atlas voting procedure based on a template library made up of images from the subject set.

-Here is a schematic comparing 'traditional' multi-atlas segmentation, and MAGeT
+Here is a schematic comparing 'traditional' multi-atlas segmentation, and MAGeT brain segmentation:
-brain segmentation:

 ![Multi-atlas and MAGeT brain operation
 schematic](doc/MA-MAGeTBrain-Schematic.png "Schematic")

-The major difference between algorithms is that, in MAGeT brain, segmentations
-from each atlas (typically manually delineated) are propogated via image
-registration to a subset of the subject images (known as the 'template library')
+The major difference between algorithms is that, in MAGeT brain, segmentations from each atlas (typically manually delineated) are propogated via image registration to a subset of the subject images (known as the 'template library')
 before being propogated to each subject image and fused.
-It is our hypothesis
-that by propogating labels to a template library, we are able to make use of the
-neuroanatomical variability of the subjects in order to 'fine tune' each
+It is our hypothesis that by propogating labels to a template library, we are able to make use of the neuroanatomical variability of the subjects in order to 'fine tune' each
 individual subject's segmentation.

 ### For the impatient: